Works for Nature

 Summary

-The Trump administration weakened the Migratory Bird Treaty Act (MBTA) by redefining the law.
-In doing so, they removed protections for birds from avoidable deaths caused by industrial activity.
+The administration weakened the Migratory Bird Treaty Act by redefining the law.

 What's Happening